2acoin/2acoin-nodejs-pool/README.md

 Donations
 ---------

 Thanks for supporting my works on this project!
-If you want to make a donation to [Daniel Vandal](https://github.com/dvandal/), the developper of this project, you can send any amount of your choice to one of theses addresses:
+If you want to make a donation to [Daniel Vandal](https://github.com/dvandal/), the developer of this project, you can send any amount of your choice to one of theses addresses:

+* 2ACoin (ARMS): `gunsAuLW8PiYvmo7Xpumv1gtxFer3oVF85y1gSFFrrNiBgwRwfAnxKCetKshW3kcMShrNvMs33qCpEqziaRjxG1Q7HBeWN9pbq`
 * Bitcoin (BTC): `17XRyHm2gWAj2yfbyQgqxm25JGhvjYmQjm`
 * Bitcoin Cash (BCH): `qpl0gr8u3yu7z4nzep955fqy3w8m6w769sec08u3dp`
 * Ethereum (ETH): `0x83ECF65934690D132663F10a2088a550cA201353`